 MCP tools only work in agent mode.
 Supports ${{ secrets.SECRET_NAME }} for secret interpolation.
 Project-level .continue/mcpServers/ directory auto-detects JSON configs from other tools (Claude Code, Cursor, etc.).
 See Continue MCP docs.

-xAI Grok Configuration:
+xAI Grok API Configuration:

 | Scope | Method | Applies to |